Cog-Creators/Red-DiscordBot/docs/alias.rst

 =====

 This is the cog guide for the alias cog.
-You will find detailled docs about the usage and the commands.
+You will find detailed docs about the usage and the commands.

 ``[p]`` is considered as your prefix.